Brief Parish History

 Father Heron’s four years in the parish were years of turmoil over power, process and planning.
 He did, however, restore the great rood and the statue of Our Lady to something like their original colours.
 He commissioned three new statues of SS.
 Benedict, Joseph and Mary Magdalene carved by the Rev’d Francis Stephens of London, England.
 His plans for renewal of the sanctuary led to conflict.
 He returned to Alberta and prison chaplaincy work, but eventually left the Anglican Communion to become a Roman Catholic priest.

 Fr Heron was succeeded by the Rev. Harold Nahabedian in 1983.
 He was priest-in-charge until 1988 when he was made rector.
-In 1984 he named the first woman warden, Heather McGregor, as rector’s warden and in the same year the deacon, the Rev’d Maylanne Whittall, began to function liturgically in the parish.
+In 1984 he named the first woman warden, Heather McGregor, as rector’s warden and in the same year a woman deacon, the Rev’d Maylanne Whittall, began to function liturgically in the parish.

 On 3 July 1989 Her Majesty Queen Elizabeth The Queen Mother participated in the Solemn Mass that day and unveiled a national historic plaque to the memory of Healey Willan.
 The Queen Mother was in Canada celebrating the fiftieth anniversary of her and King George VI’s first trip to Canada.
 It was to be her last trip to this country.